karrioapi/karrio/README.md

 We believe that the logistics industry can greatly benefit from a unified, open and standardized shipping API that gives you direct access to a network of carriers, control over customers' personal data and **compliance**.

-## What is are the benefits?
+## What are the benefits?

 Karrio is the only **product-focused** open-source shipping platform with label generation, customs documentation generation and package tracking API that **you can host on your own infrastructure**.

 We are an open-source alternative to manual in-house carrier integration and Multi-carrier Saas APIs.
 We're designed to be more **developer-friendly**, with the fullset of shipping functionalities without vendor-lockin.

-Karrio makes modern shipping accessible to - enterprise (finance, healthcare) in regulated industries and government agencies.
-Furthermore, Karrio, enables platforms (Marketplace, eCommerce, ERP, WMS, OMS, 3PLs, Manufacturing system) to seamlessly integrate, launch faster, scale and monetize shipping.
+Karrio makes modern shipping accessible to - enterprises (finance, healthcare, etc..) in regulated industries and government agencies.
+Furthermore, Karrio, enables platforms (Marketplace, eCommerce, ERP, WMS, OMS, 3PLs, Manufacturing system, etc...) to seamlessly integrate, launch faster, scale and monetize shipping.

 ## Developing locally & Contributing